Full details of our environmental objectives are set out in our latest Health, Safety and Environment Report.

 We can also influence taxi and private hire vehicle emissions through licensing arrangements (which state limits on Euro standards and vehicle age).

-The Mayor's Air Quality Strategy was published by the Greater London Authority in late 2010.
+The Mayor's Air Quality Strategy was published by the Greater London Authority in 2010.
 It highlighted that the vast majority of London already meets the European Union (EU) limit value for annual mean atmospheric particulates (PM10) concentrations.

 However, it also identified a small number of locations in central London that risk exceeding the limit.